-Jill Carter is a a pioneer of Integrative and Trauma-Informed Sandplay® and Art in the UK.
+Jill Carter is a pioneer of Integrative and Trauma-Informed Sandplay® and Art in the UK.
 Her courses are the only ones in the country to integrate traditional talking therapies (object relations, Jungian, Gestalt, person-centred and Transpersonal) with creative media such as sandplay, art, meditation, music and movement.
 The focus is on integrating theory and practice through play, spirituality and self exploration.
 Her ‘Working Creatively with Trauma’ course is unique in examining and illustrating the most commonly used trauma models through the lens of creative media such as sandplay with an open, compassionate and questioning heart.
 This makes even the most complex theories accessible to counsellors and psychotherapists working with children, adolescents and adults.

 Jill’s courses have already supported hundreds of counsellors, psychotherapists and students to become more expressive in their work and in life.

 Emma Steadman is an experienced play therapist (MA, BACP), supervisor and trainer who has worked in CAMHS, charities and schools over the last fifteen years.
 Emma has trained and supervised play therapists in this country and internationally, as well as supervising counsellors, sandplay therapists, social workers, teachers, Nurture Group staff, head teachers, and family support workers.
 Previously, Emma was a Primary School Teacher and Placement Tutor supporting student teachers on teaching practice.